 St. Patrick did not banish the snakes from Ireland.
 After the last Ice Age, snakes never returned to the Emerald Isle.

-Neither is there proof that Patrick used the three-leaf shamrock to impart the doctrine of the Trinity to the 5th-century pagan Irish.
+Neither is there proof that Patrick used the three-leaf shamrock to impart the doctrine of the Trinity to the fifth-century pagan Irish.
 The first such reference is from a botanical catalogue published in 1726.
 Neither is there evidence that it was Patrick who combined pagan and Christian imagery into the Celtic cross.

 Nor was Patrick actually Irish.
 Nor was he canonized by a Pope.
 Nor was his real name Patrick.